Of course, you should treat the hair on your head with the same respect that you treat the hair on your face.

 Apply conditioner.
 It’s up to you to decide if you want to include this step in your regimen.
 Conditioner can provide many benefits, including extra hydration, and many men are using conditioners these days.
 If you decide to join the club, simply apply your conditioner in the same way that you applied shampoo.
 But you should always leave it in your hair for a few minutes before rinsing it off.

 Dry your hair with a soft towel by using a patting or stroking motion.
 Tugging or pulling at the hair can cause damage and breaking.
+For better comfort, make sure you use a good robe too.

 Question: Should I wash my hair every day?